 The exit department is growing

 In the culture of fear, the outplacement and exit department is growing.
 Employees are suddenly (as a battle with clear skies) negatively assessed while they have been employed for years and have never experienced a bad assessment before.
 Employees who have been in good faith for years are just fired and disappear from the workplace.
 Those who stay behind see it and know that this can also happen to them.
 Therefore these people keep quiet.

 Relegation or demotion

 Managers are suddenly removed from their managerial position.
-Assessments are performed on suddenly adapted performance criteria, then showing that people are not capable for the job.
+Assessments are performed on suddenly adapted performance criteria, then showing that people are not capable of the job.
 However, nobody understands the reason on the work floor.
 And that’s the thing, nobody is to understand.

 The managers come and go

-The umpteenth interim manager is appointed, but can disappear with the same speed for inexplicable reasons.
+The umpteenth interim manager is appointed but can disappear with the same speed for inexplicable reasons.
 Some might be employed under false pretenses, some are to be the fall guy for a corporate mishap without them knowing.

 Employees have the feeling and idea that the organization is not doing well financially and they also receive signals related to that.
 However: the real story is not shared but is limited to the boardroom.

-Change processes are initiated because the organization must suddenly be more customer-oriented, more efficient, more effective, etc. etc. (just imagine) while there is no support for it.
-Or seemingly for no reasons at all.
+Change processes are initiated because the organization must suddenly be more customer-oriented, more efficient, more effective, etc. (just imagine) while there is no support for it.
+Or seemingly for no reason at all.
 Sometimes it stops just like that.
 Then there is another new idea.
 And on and on it goes, there will always be some upheaval.